Hello and welcome to ZuluDesk!

 For more information on how to do this please take a look at our dedicated knowledge-base article: Microsoft Azure Implementation

 It is possible to require an authenticated user to become the device owner using this feature, to enable this, check the option 'Make authenticated user the device owner' within a DEP profile, or by enabling the on-device/Apple Configuration enrollment authentication via Organisation > Settings > Enrollment.

 After you've figured out with which plan you wish to go with, it is time to plan your device enrollment.
 We would always recommend to enroll your devices using Apple School Manager / Device Enrollment Program, since you can prevent your users from removing the MDM Profile from the devices when enrolled using the Device Enrollment Program.

-In case your devices are not in Apple's DEP program, but meet the conditions to upgrade to iOS 11 we recommend to add your devices to Apple's DEP program using iOS 11 and Apple Configurator 2.5.
+In case your devices are not in Apple's DEP program, If your devices support iOS11+ we recommend to add your devices to Apple's DEP program using iOS 11 and Apple Configurator 2.5.